-The following is an English translation of an article I wrote for La Ondo de Esperanto to share the Urban Weekend: Syracuse event.
+The following is an translation of the article I wrote for La Ondo de Esperanto to share the Urban Weekend: Syracuse event.
 Thank you to everyone who attended and helped make the event a success.

 A little before noon on Saturday, four of us met the city's central park and then walked to a nearby restaurant for lunch.
 The restaurant is popular for its beer, brewed on-site, and also for its support of Central New York agriculture by using locally-grown ingredients.

 After lunch we walked about in the city for a bit and made our way to two museums.
 The Erie Canal Museum remembers the Erie Canal which connected Lake Erie to the Hudson River, and there we met two more esperantists.
 The canal no longer exists in its current form, but it has historical significance to both the region and the United States because it opened the Great Lakes to the Atlantic Ocean and enabled westward migration.
 Everyone enjoyed learning how the canal helped shape the country and seeing how life was like for those who traveled it almost 200 years ago.

 The second museum, the Everson Museum of Art, is an art gallery known for its ceramics, pottery, and film exhibits.
 The collection may not be as impressive as the ones found in larger museums, but it has its several pieces worth enjoying.
 And perhaps even more special, the museum building was designed by the internationally acclaimed architect IM Pei who also designed the Pyramide du Louvre in Paris.

 After exploring some of the art and history of Syracuse, we were hungry and were ready to eat.
 The six of us went to a Mexican restaurant occupying a former church building.
 Even this building had significance; the church was a station in the Underground Railroad in the 19th century.
 A secret tunnel under the church was a refuge for slaves running north in search of their freedom.